The Pitbull Mastiff Mix may have a rough appearance, but he is one of the most friendly and gentle dogs you could wish for as a family member.

 As long as your Pit Mastiff is a puppy, he should only be allowed to participate in short, regulated sessions.
 Jogging and rough play should be avoided until they are a year old to prevent future hip injuries.

 Due to the breed's high level of intelligence, providing mental stimulation is essential.
-Teaching your dog tricks, for example, is a wonderful way to keep his mind active while also improving his loyalty to you and other people's commands.
+Teaching your dog tricks, for example, is a beautiful way to keep his mind active while also improving his loyalty to you and other people's commands.
 These activities will also help prevent your pet from becoming bored or anxious.

 Nutrition and Diet

-You must provide enough food for your American Masti-bull to keep him healthy and happy.
+You must provide enough food for your American Masti Bull to keep him healthy and happy.
 When they reach maturity, these crosses need 4½ to 6 cups of kibble per day.
 This is a substantial amount of food, so be careful to divide it into two or three servings.
 This will help reduce the danger of swelling, which can be fatal if not treated immediately after it occurs.

 Be sure to feed your dog food that is specifically formulated for large breeds of dogs.
 Pit Mastiff hybrids need a higher proportion of high-quality protein in their diet due to their size and activity level.
 Look for kibble that is between 25 and 28 percent protein, as this nutrient helps strengthen your dog's bones and joints.